PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 •	[Code Institute](https://codeinstitute.net/ie/)'s Slack community for their support.

-•	All family members, friends and *Mr. Robot*'s fans who helped testing this website.
+•	All family members, friends and *Mr. Robot* fans who helped testing this website.